 Skin Peels gently exfoliate the top layer of dead skin cells by loosening the binds that hold dull skin cells together, making them easier to lift away.
 This helps to reduce the look of fine lines, wrinkles and age spots while also smoothing the skin’s texture.
 It also reduces blemishes and acne marks while restoring your glow by promoting skin renewal.
 Skin Peels should be used strictly at night.

 Tips for Clear Skin

-There are many skincare products that promise to smooth, tighten and firm.
+There are many skincare products that promise to be smooth, tighten and firm.
 However, they might not work for everyone.
 One major contributing factor is your genetics.
-This explains why some people start seeing wrinkles, acne and skin discoloration at an early age while others may not experience skin troubles till much later.
+This explains why some people start seeing wrinkles, acne, and skin discoloration at an early age while others may not experience skin troubles till much later.

 Here are a few healthy lifestyle habits to make that can improve your skin health:

 Drink plenty of water.
 It’s the most common advice given, but it’s essential for your health.
 Staying hydrated keeps your skin hydrated, helping to promote the loss of dead skin cells.
 The more hydrated your skin, the plumper and more supple your skin.

 Smoking makes your skin look older and contributes to wrinkles.
 Smoking narrows the tiny blood vessels in the outermost layers of skin, which decreases blood flow and makes skin paler.
 This also depletes the skin of oxygen and nutrients that are important to skin health.

 Smoking also damages collagen and elastin, the fibers that give your skin strength and elasticity.
 Also, the repetitive facial expressions you make when smoking, such as pursing your lips when inhaling and squinting your eyes to keep out smoke, can also contribute to wrinkles.